T. J. Watt: 2020

 On March 17, 2020, the Steelers signed Watt's older brother Derek, putting the two brothers on the same team.
 On April 28, 2020, the Steelers exercised the fifth-year option on Watt's contract.

-In Week 1 against the Giants, Watt recorded his lone interception of the season off a pass thrown by Daniel Jones during the 26–16 win.
-In Week 2 against the Denver Broncos, Watt recorded his first 2.5 sacks of the season on Jeff Driskel during the 26–21 win.
+In Week 1 against the Giants, Watt recorded an interception off a pass thrown by Daniel Jones during the Steelers 26–16 win.
+In Week 2 against the Denver Broncos, Watt recorded 2.5 sacks on Jeff Driskel during the 26–21 win.
 He was named the AFC Defensive Player of the Week for his performance in Week 2.
 On October 1, 2020, Watt was named the AFC Defensive Player of the Month for his performance in September.
 In week 10 against the Cincinnati Bengals, Watt recorded two sacks on rookie quarterback Joe Burrow during the 36–10 win.
 In Week 12 against the Baltimore Ravens, Watt recorded two sacks on Robert Griffin III during the 19–14 win.
 Watt was named the AFC Defensive Player of the Month for his performance in November.
 In Week 16 against the Indianapolis Colts, Watt recorded two sacks on Philip Rivers, including a strip sack that was recovered by teammate Mike Hilton, during the 28–24 comeback win.
 On December 31, 2020, for the second straight season, Watt was voted Team MVP by his teammates.

 Despite leading the NFL in sacks (15), tackles for loss (23) and quarterback hits (41), he finished second in voting for the NFL Defensive Player of the Year award.
 Watt played in the Steelers lone playoff game, recording three combined tackles and deflected a pass as the Steelers lost to the Browns 48–37 in the AFC Wild Card Round.
 He earned Pro Bowl and first-team All-Pro honors, and was named the professional winner of the Butkus Award.
 Prior to the upcoming season, Watt's peers voted him ninth on the NFL Top 100 Players of 2021.